-In accordance with its moral, ethical and legal obligations, insofar as possible the Club:

-- 1. Will ensure that protected persons who are involved in Youth Exchange and in other The Club programs, activities or events are protected from abuse, harassment, sexual abuse or sexual harassment; - 2.
-Will ensure that The Club programs for protected persons are provided in a safe and caring environment; - 3.
-Will prevent contact between protected persons and individuals who are either prohibited by law from working with protected persons, or who are considered by the Club to be inappropriate individuals to be working with protected persons; - 4.
-Will NOT permit a prohibited person to participate in any program related to protected persons; - 5.
-Will NOT permit any person to host or become a counsellor or a mentor to a Youth Exchange student, whether as a home-stay parent or as an adult living in the same home in which the Youth Exchange student will live, without first determining the suitability of the person through the Club's Youth Exchange screening process; - 6.
-Will designate each year a The Club Protection Officer whose duties will include maintaining and raising awareness of this Policy and advising the Club Governor with respect to matters of harassment or abuse; - 7.
+- 3.01 In accordance with its moral, ethical and legal obligations, insofar as possible, District 7070: - 1.
+Will ensure that Protected Persons who are involved in Youth Exchange and in other Rotary Programs are protected from abuse, harassment, Sexual abuse or Sexual harassment: - 2.
+Will ensure that Rotary Programs for Protected Persons are provided in a safe and caring environment; - 3.
+Will prevent contact between Protected Persons and individuals who are either prohibited by law from working with Protected Persons, or who are considered by District 7070 to be inappropriate individuals to be working with Protected Persons; - 4.
+Will NOT permit a Prohibited Person to participate in any Rotary Program related to Protected Persons; - 5.
+Will NOT permit any person to host or become a Rotary Counselor or a mentor to a Youth Exchange Program Participant, whether as a home-stay parent or as an adult living in the same home in which the Youth Exchange Program Participant will live, without first determining the suitability of the person through the District's Youth Exchange screening process as set out in the District 7070 Youth Exchange Policies and Procedures Guide: - 6.
+Will designate each year a District Youth and Vulnerable Persons Protection Officer whose duties will include maintaining and raising awareness of this Policy and advising the District Governor with respect to matters of harassment or abuse; - 7.
 Will encourage and facilitate the timely reporting of incidents where protected persons are at risk of harm; - 8.
-Will ensure prompt notification of allegations of abuse or harassment made by protected persons where allegations involve Rotarians or persons involved with Rotary programs, activities or events; and - 9.
-Will report any allegations of abuse of protected persons in compliance with provincial legislation and as outlined in the Guidelines.
+Will ensure prompt notification of allegations of abuse or harassment made by protected persons where allegations involve Rotarians or persons involved with Rotary Programs; and - 9.
+Will report any allegations of abuse of protected persons in compliance with provincial legislation and as outlined in the Guidelines. - 3.02 For all other District Programs involving Protected Persons, Rotarians and Volunteers who will be involved on a regular or continuing basis with Protected Persons will provide to the District 7070 Committee chair responsible for the Rotary Program, a completed Criminal Record Check as appropriate.